Custom domains guideCustom Domain Email Alias

 Can I move my aliases between providers?

 Aliases on a shared provider domain (e.g. @emailalias.io) aren't portable — they live on our domain and stay with us.
-Aliases on a custom domain (yourdomain.com) are fully portable: you keep the domain, point its MX records at a new provider, re-create the same local-parts on their side, and the addresses keep working.
-This is one of the strongest reasons to set up a custom domain even on a free tier — it's vendor-independence insurance.
+Aliases on a custom domain (yourdomain.com) are fully portable: you keep the domain, point its MX records at a new provider, re-create the same local-parts on their side, and the addresses keep working — provided the new provider supports custom local-parts (most do; some only issue random codes).
+Custom domains are a Premium feature on EmailAlias, but for anyone who plans to use aliases long-term, it's vendor-independence insurance worth having.

 Can I use my own domain for email aliases?